United States: Reconstruction, Gilded Age, and Progressive Era (1866-1917)

 The Compromise of 1877 is generally considered the end of the Reconstruction era, as it resolved the electoral crisis following the 1876 presidential election and led President Rutherford B. Hayes to reduce the role of federal troops in the South.
 Immediately, the Redeemers began evicting the Carpetbaggers and quickly regained local control of Southern politics in the name of white supremacy.
-African Americans endured a period of heightened, overt racism following Reconstruction, a time often called the nadir of American race relations.
+African Americans endured a period of heightened, overt racism following Reconstruction, a time often considered the nadir of American race relations.
 A series of Supreme Court decisions, including Plessy v.
-Ferguson, emptied the Fourteenth and Fifteenth Amendments of their force, allowing Jim Crow laws in the South to remain unchecked, sundown towns in the Midwest, and segregation in communities across the country, which would be reinforced by the policy of redlining later adopted by the federal Home Owners' Loan Corporation.
+Ferguson, emptied the Fourteenth and Fifteenth Amendments of their force, allowing Jim Crow laws in the South to remain unchecked, sundown towns in the Midwest, and segregation in communities across the country, which would be reinforced in part by the policy of redlining later adopted by the federal Home Owners' Loan Corporation.

-An explosion of technological advancement accompanied by the exploitation of cheap immigrant labor led to rapid economic expansion during the late 19th and early 20th centuries, allowing the United States to outpace the economies of England, France, and Germany combined.
-This fostered the amassing of power by a few prominent industrialists, largely by their formation of trusts and monopolies to prevent competition.
-Tycoons led the nation's expansion in the railroad, petroleum, and steel industries.
-The United States emerged as a pioneer of the automotive industry.
-These changes resulted in significant increases in economic inequality, slum conditions, and social unrest, creating the environment for labor unions and socialist movements to begin to flourish.
-This period eventually ended with the advent of the Progressive Era, which was characterized by significant reforms.
+An explosion of technological advancement, accompanied by the exploitation of cheap immigrant labor, led to rapid economic expansion during the Gilded Age of the late 19th century.
+It continued into the early 20th, when the United States already outpaced the economies of Britain, France, and Germany combined.
+Tycoons led the nation's expansion in the railroad, petroleum, and steel industries, as the United States emerged as a pioneer of the automotive industry.
+This fostered the amassing of enormous economic and political power by a few prominent industrialists, largely through the formation of trusts and monopolies to prevent competition.
+This resulted in significant increases in economic inequality, slum conditions, and civil unrest, creating a fertile environment for labor unions to flourish and, to a more limited extent, socialist movements to emerge.
+This period eventually ended with the advent of the Progressive Era, which was characterized by significant economic, legislative and social reforms.

 Pro-American elements in Hawaii overthrew the Hawaiian monarchy; the islands were annexed in 1898.
 That same year, Puerto Rico, the Philippines, and Guam were ceded to the U.S. by Spain after the latter's defeat in the Spanish–American War.
 (The Philippines was granted full independence from the U.S. on July 4, 1946, following World War II.
 Puerto Rico and Guam have remained U.S. territories.)
 American Samoa was acquired by the United States in 1900 after the Second Samoan Civil War.
-The U.S. Virgin Islands were purchased from Denmark in 1917.
+The U.S. Virgin Islands were purchased from Denmark in 1917 after Danish voters approved the sale in a 1916 referendum.